 Want to dig in deeper to this topic?
 This really interesting test of blog content strategies made me think, and it should make you think, too.
 What will work for you and your business?
 You might not have the staff to create 23 blog posts per week, but you most certainly have the ideas and wherewithal to create a variety of purpose-driven content that increases your site’s traffic and lead generation power (or both).

-Meaningful content – have you checked off the list?
+Meaningful content that converts – have you checked off the list?

 Simple, yes.
 Trusted?
 Definitely.
 Strategy – check.
 Audience understanding – check.
 Know yourself – check.
 Content purpose – check.
 That’s a lot to check your content against.
 What’s just as important as all of those things?
 Keeping it simple and building trust in your brand.

 When it comes to simplicity, I don’t mean writing thin content or even short content – simple content can be long-form blogs.
-The point is that you speak in a voice that is clearly understood, avoid flowery adjectives, and stay away from industry biz-speak.
+The point is that you speak in a voice that is clearly understood, avoid flowery adjectives, and stay away from corporate jargon.
 These things will read as filler, and you don’t want that.
 Neither does Google!

-As a consumer, we want to consume content that is meaningful and relevant to our specific needs, and comes from a credible source.
-In an age when we can’t possibly consume all the content offered to us, we naturally gravitate toward brands that tell their stories in a simple, believable way.
+As consumers, we want to consume content that is meaningful and relevant to our specific needs and comes from a credible source.
+In an age when we can’t possibly read, watch or listen to all the content offered to us, we naturally gravitate toward brands that tell their stories in a simple, believable way.
 Audiences don’t want to have to work to figure out what a brand is all about and whether it can be a resource for them – and they simply won’t take the time.